 Whitelock’s may not have the biggest beer garden in Leeds, but what it lacks in size, it makes up in character.
 You’ll find it tucked away in an initially undisguised alley off Briggate, where picnic benches line the long courtyard – there’s also a retractable canopy and heaters should you need them.

-You’ll be chowing down on some classic home-cooked food, from beef & ale pie with chunky chips to an 8oz flat iron steak smothered in Chimichurri.
-For something a bit more exotic, you can’t go wrong with the za’atar roasted cauliflower, drizzled with green tahini sauce and served with kale, pomegranate and red pepper hummus.
+You’ll be chowing down on some classic home-cooked food, from steak & ale pie with mustard mash to an 7oz dry-aged ribeye smothered in herb butter.
+Then there’s the epic Ploughman’s board, stacked high with pork pie, glazed ham, cheese and pickles.
 Be sure to enjoy a pint of craft beer or two to top it all off.

 Where?
 Whitelock’s, Turk’s Head Yard, Leeds, West Yorkshire, LS1 6HB.

 When does it get the sun?
-When the sun is at its highest.
+Midday to late afternoon.

 Chaophraya